AZaviruha/mawulijo/README.md

-# mattfinucane.com
+# mawulijo.me

 This is my portfolio website built using the [GoHugo](https://gohugo.io/) static site framework.
-It contains information on the languages, frameworks and tools that I use everyday.
+It contains information on my school work, languages, frameworks and tools that I use everyday.

-My motivation for creating this site was to be able to have something fast and simple with minimal dependencies.
+My motivation for creating this site was to be able to have place to showcase and preserve my knowledge.

-Previous iterations of my portfolio created within the last ten years didn't have any of this compared to now.

 ## Technical overview
 GoHugo is a static site generator that compiles Markdown and templates into static HTML, with other assets being handled separately.